jojozhuang/jojozhuang.github.io/_posts/2017-08-16-building-web-application-with-react.md

 > Build web application with ReactJS.

 ## 1. Game Store Web Application
-Previously, I introduced how to use Angular and RESTful web service to build web application to manage products.
-In this tutorial, we will learn how to use React to build such web application with the same RESTful web service.
+In the posting [Building Web Application with Angular 4]({% link _posts/2017-08-09-building-web-application-with-angular4.md %}), I introduced how to use Angular and RESTful web service to create a web application to manage products.
+In this tutorial, we will learn how to use React to build such web application with the same UI and functions.

 ## 2. React Project
 ### 2.1 Creating New Project
-Create new nodejs app
+Create new Node.js app named `GameStoreReact`.
 ```sh
 $ mkdir GameStoreReact
 $ cd GameStoreReact